developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Test Cloud Direct*** is chosen, then the licenses is assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.

 - If the value ***Server Friendly Name*** is chosen, then the licenses is assumed to have been activated by by communicating to a *Custom Server*.
-The additional Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* via which the licenses were acquired and hence via which all such licenses should be returned.
+The additional Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* through which the licenses were acquired and through which all such licenses should be returned.

 ### Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name

 This Managed Configuration allows an Administrator using an EMM to provide the *Friendly Name* that identifies the *Custom Server* via which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore via which they should be returned, and should be specified if and only if the value ***Return All Licenses*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***Server Friendly Name*** was chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type**.

 ### Zebra Licensing Configuration - License Action Refresh License AID Value